jabley/jamesabley.com/_posts/2016-08-02-types-of-engineer.md

 ---
 layout: post
-title:  "Types of Enginner"
+title:  "Types of Engineer"
 date:   2016-08-02 07:35:12
 categories: ontology engineer definition
 ---

 Software engineering is a broad field, with many different specialisms.
 I tend to consider 4 distinct roles.
-None of these roles are more senior than the other.
+None of these roles are more senior than another.
 These are explicitly specialisms, not a hierarchy.
 There is no right way to be an engineer.
 You can be one or more of these things, with more thrown in.

 ## Backend engineer